cereal-lab/cde-search/data/plots/de-on-games/conclusion.md

 Best setups are de-d-d, de-d-g, de-d-s.
+Note that by stats tests below the de-d-g and de-d-s as same (we pick de-d-g)

 TODO: thoughts